Quiver superconformal index and giant gravitons: asymptotics and expansions: Factorization and cycle structure

-For the $\hat{A}_{m}$ quiver, the exact form of the superpotential appears to be determined.
+For the $\hat{A}_{m}$ quiver, exact forms of the superpotential appear not to be determined.
 In accordance with the properties of superpotentials for toric quivers~\cite{zigzag,sasaki,dimermain}, we assume the form\footnote{There may be more than one candidate superpotential for a quiver, and the exact superpotential is in general non-trivial to determine.}

 and shortly we shall see that this candidate superpotential correctly reproduces $\det M$ on-shell.
 From the structure of \eqref{superpotentialan} the planar quiver and dimer may be constructed as shown in~\cref{An}.
 We are able to identify $m+2$ zig-zag paths.